bacionejs/stuff/thinky.md

 > ⚠️ **Warning:** These are dev notes, not usage instructions.

-Generates a JSON snapshot, updated periodically, enabling a dynamic interface without relying on a live backend.
+A script generates a JSON snapshot, periodically, enabling a dynamic interface without relying on a live backend.

 ### Extracts: